Q: You are talking about nerve nets, why didn't you talk about Neural Networks?

-In the first time (1993...1997) I tried to do so.
+A: In the first time (1993...1997) I tried to do so.
 Permanent misunderstandings demanded a different name.
-The terminus "Neural Net" (or Neuronal Net) was occopied and burned by a different meaning and knowledge, especially learning plays the important rule.
+The terminus "Neural Net" or Neuronal Network (NN) was occopied and burned by a different behaviour.
+So called "Neural Networks" are digital, technical constructions, requiring a clock synchronization.

-An average pyramidal neuron in human cortex has 7400 synapses (input terminals), and our brain has 40 billion pyramidal neurons (the number varies in different works).
-The permanent state for a living nerve cell is, that all thousands synapses get unsynchronous fire, if the cell sleeps.
-To bring the cell to excitement (spike delivery), we need a delay-cleaned, synchronous fire at thousands of synapses.
-Spikes are very short - partially in the submillisecond range, while smallest nerve fibres are very slow.
+A: An average pyramidal neuron in human cortex has 7400 synapses (input terminals), and our brain has 40 billion pyramidal neurons (the numbers vary in different publications).
+The permanent state for a living nerve cell is, that all thousands synapses get unsynchronous fire, if a neuron sleeps.

 The construction of such circuits and the finding of conditions, restrictions and cases opened the field of interference network research.

 If a neuron in nerve system gets permanent fire from all directions, the situation is comparable with radio broadcast interferences until the 60th of the last century.
 Driving over land on Medium Wave (MW) the people heared sometimes only noises, whisper or whistling in the car-radio.

 Two places in a nerve net (for example a position of skin with a place in brain) can only communicate, if they overlay the "interferencial noise", coming from other communications.
 How to do this?